Please link this guide if you use it as a reference for your own content

 Favonius Codex can be of great value in part of its Energy Generation, which Lisa, as a Reaction DPS, would crave.
 Having Lisa’s Burst up consistently can be more important than dealing more Reaction damage, in which case, Favonius Codex stands strong.

 Many of the teammates in her Reaction teams also wield high Energy Cost Bursts in tandem with Lisa, allowing Favonius Codex to potentially side as a Battery for teammates as well.
-If necessary and with high refinements, Lisa can opt to stay On-field to trigger its passive more often provided she has some amount of CRIT Rate.
+If necessary and with high refinements, Lisa can opt to stay on-field to trigger its passive more often provided she has some amount of CRIT Rate.

 Magic Guide